SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/LLM_Assisted_Workflow_Generation/Workflow_Prompting_Methodologies_Socg.md

 This document provides an exhaustive, forensic analysis of the prompting strategies and workflow architectures employed in the provided examples.
-It is designed to serve as a blueprint for LLMs and human authors to generate novel WilmerAI workflows that precisely replicate the SOCG style—characterized by extreme explicitness, structured context management, and the simulation of complex cognitive architectures.
+It is designed to serve as a blueprint for LLMs and human authors to generate novel WilmerAI workflows that precisely replicate the SOCG style -- characterized by extreme explicitness, structured context management, and the simulation of complex cognitive architectures.

 ## 1\.
 Core Philosophy: The Two Pillars of Workflow Design